AaltoPML/VAI-Lab/README.md

 core.run()
 ```

-or to execute an existing config file:
+or to execute an existing config file

 ```python
 import aidesign as ai